danwalterlink/vault/dnd.brew.mechanics.md

 ## resources
-{interface}: "once per {length} rest" is equivalent to 1d2, doubling in size per stacking instance. heroic inspiration can be converted into resource dice. future resource gains of the same type are cut in dice size until recuperating rest, rounded down. ie. a d6 resource becomes a d2 resource becomes 1.
-A feature becomes an illegal action, if you can't pay its base costs, even if a trait allows you to pay alternate costs.
+{interface}: "once per {length} rest" is equivalent to 1d2, doubling in size per stacking instance. any trait that instances usage counts as a resource spent per instance. resource refers to sources of those instances. heroic inspiration can be converted into resource dice. after a resource die is replenished, the source die shrinks a size, or to half it's size if the maximum amount was replenished. ie. a d6 resource becomes a d2 becomes 0.
+A d0 is equivalent to 0dx.
+If a base cost requirement cannot be met, even if another trait allows you to pay alternate costs, you cannot use that trait.
 -> maintaining at least 1 resource die becomes very important -> recovery worsens drastically if you expend all of it.
 -> damage you receive can be in the form of resources -> hit dice on equipment becomes an available resource to spend